-Prior to joining Patomak, Mr. Johnson was a partner in Alston & Bird LLP’s financial services and products group.
-There, he advised financial institutions on consumer finance regulatory issues relating to product compliance, examination, enforcement investigations, and compliance management systems, and on strategic engagement with independent federal regulatory agencies and with Congress.
+Prior to joining Patomak, Mr. Johnson was a partner in a national law firm where he advised financial institutions on compliance with federal consumer financial law, examination and enforcement matters, and strategic engagement with federal financial regulatory agencies and with Congress.

-Mr. Johnson previously served as Deputy Director of the Consumer Financial Protection Bureau (CFPB), where he oversaw the agency’s rulemaking, supervision, and enforcement activities.
-He conceived and led the creation of high-profile agency initiatives, including the Office of Innovation, Taskforce on Federal Consumer Financial Law, policy symposia series, and Start Small, Save Up emergency savings program.
-He also served as the CFPB representative to the Financial Stability Oversight Council Deputies’ Committee and advised on interagency matters involving the Federal Deposit Insurance Corporation and the Federal Financial Institutions Examination Council.
+Mr. Johnson previously served as Deputy Director of the Consumer Financial Protection Bureau, where he oversaw the agency’s rulemaking, supervision, and enforcement activities.
+In that capacity, he also served as the CFPB representative to the Financial Stability Oversight Council Deputies’ Committee and advised on interagency matters involving the Federal Deposit Insurance Corporation and the Federal Financial Institutions Examination Council.

-Mr. Johnson received his juris doctorate from the University of Virginia School of Law and his bachelor’s in economics from the University of Virginia.
+Mr. Johnson received his J.D. from the University of Virginia School of Law and his B.A.
+(Econ) from the University of Virginia.